cozy/cozy-stack/docs/intents.md

 #### Service to Client

-At this point, the service app is opened on the view that it provided in the `href` part of it's manifest.
+At this point, the service app is opened on the route that it provided in the `href` part of it's manifest.
+This route now also contains the intent's id.

-The service queries the stack to find out information about the intent that it should handle.
-This includes the client's URL, the `action` and the `type`.
+The service queries the stack to find out information about the intent, passing along the intent id.
+In response, the stack sends the client's URL, the `action`, the `type` and the `permissions`.

 It then starts to listen for messages coming from the client's URL.
 Eventually, it sends a message to the client, as a mean to inform it that the service is now ready.